South Point at Ka Lae: Uncover the Untamed Beauty on Hawaii’s Southernmost Tip

 5. Check out the art along the various trails

 There are a few rock and art pieces made by locals that are fun to check out and have thought provoking messages for those interested in finding out what these are here for and what they mean.
+It would be nice to see more placards or descriptions on these pieces, but you definitely are left to make your own interpretations of what the artists are trying to depict here.

 6. Hike along the cliffs towards the wind farms

 There is a coastline trail skirting the cliffs from South Point towards the taller cliffs with the wind farms and this trail is gorgeous.
-Around .75 miles until you reach the no trespassing sign and fence cordoning off the pasture land.
+Around .75 miles until you reach the no trespassing sign and fence cordoning off the pastureland.
 At this point you can walk back the coastal hike but stay at the distance from the ledge especially on windy days

 7. Walk along the west side on the coastal trails